Stateful-Academy/AboutMe/index.md

 ---
 ## Model
  In this section we will create a person model with the properties we wish to display.
-To do this, we need to first create a new `.Swfit` file for us to use.
+To do this, we need to first create a new `.Swift` file for us to use.
 File -> New -> File -> Swift File.
 Please give this file the name `Person`

 On this new file define a `class` with the following properties and a `member-wise initializer`.
 Be sure to use the appropriate `Data Types` for each `property`
 * name